A finitely-generated amenable group with very poor compression into Lebesgue spaces: Further questions

-One candidate for such an obstruction would be a sequence of embedded copies of the cubes $(\bbZ_{2m}^n,\ell_\infty)$: given an embedded sequence of these with expansion ratios not growing too fast, we could instead appeal to the notion of non-linear cotype introduced by Mendel and Naor in~\cite{MenNao08}, which is characterized in terms of these finite spaces.
+One candidate for such an obstruction would be a sequence of embedded copies of the cubes $(\bbZ_{2m}^n,\ell_\infty)$: given an embedded sequence of these with expansion ratios not growing too fast, we could instead use an analog of Lemma~\ref{lem:obs} based on the notion of non-linear cotype introduced by Mendel and Naor in~\cite{MenNao08}, which is characterized in terms of these finite spaces.
 Given a suitable tradeoff between the sizes and expansion ratios, the arguments leading to Mendel and Naor's Theorem 1.11 of~\cite{MenNao08} would imply that such a sequence of embedded $\ell_\infty$-cubes obstructs good-compression embeddings into any Banach space with nontrivial type and cotype $q < \infty$, provided in addition that the parameter $m$ of the embedded cubes can be chosen to grow faster than $n^{1/q}$.
 (Note also that whether the assumption of nontrivial type is necessary is one of the major outstanding problems from their paper.)
-However, at this stage I do not see how to embed these $\ell_\infty$-cubes with long side-lengths into a finitely-generated group.
+However, at this stage I do not see how to construct a finitely-generated group that contains copies of these $\ell_\infty$-cubes with long side-lengths.

+Finally, we remark that the methods above give a group with poor compression exponent specifically for embeddings into $L_p$ for $p < \infty$, because these are the Banach spaces to which Khot and Naor's analysis of cube-quotients in~\cite{KhoNao06} applies (see Remark 3.1 of their paper).
+It is natural to ask whether some more `purely geometric' feature of the choice of Banach target could be responsible for this poor embeddability.

+\textbf{Question}\quad Do the groups $(\bbZ_2^{\oplus H}/V)\ltimes H$ admit Lipschitz embeddings with positive compression exponents into any Banach space with finite cotype?

 \parskip 0pt